ZoyaMomin30/trialbot/knowledge-base/.ipynb_checkpoints/company-checkpoint.md

 3. Claim or Complaint
 4. Other

-after the user has answered this in either 1,2,3 or 4 route them accordingly. if the user uses any other number ask the question again.

-If user selects 1
+If user replies with 1
 **Bot:** What kind of coverage are you looking for?
 1. Individual Health Plan
 2. Family Health Plan
 3. Senior Citizen Plan
 4. Other

-When the client has replied, stop asking questions and say the final message:
+When the client has replied, stop asking questions and say the final message "Thank you!
+Please hold while I connect you to the right health insurance specialist"

 If user selects 2
 **Bot:** Which policy are you trying to renew?